opea-project/GenAIInfra/helm-charts/README.md

 https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack

 Enabling HPA in top-level Helm chart (e.g. `chatqna`), overwrites cluster's current _PrometheusAdapter_ configuration with relevant custom metric queries.
-If that has queries you wish to retain, _or_ HPA is otherwise enabled only in TGI or TEI subchart(s), you need add relevat queries to _PrometheusAdapter_ configuration _manually_ (e.g. from `chatqna` custom metrics Helm template).
+If that has existing queries that should be retained, relevant queries need to be added to existing _PrometheusAdapter_ configuration _manually_ from the custom metrics Helm template (in top-level Helm chart).

 ### Gotchas